mathiasbynens/Ask-CSS-Perverts/ask-css-perverts.md

 * Is ignoring your closing semicolon in California Style Sheets kinda like a California Stop?
 * has anyone really been far even as decided to use even grunt go want to do look more like?
 * Can you explain to the world what CASCADING means ?
 And why respect a maximum nidification of 3 elements is really important (especially in sass world)
+* i'm starting to like `wget` less and less for casual browsing. what other internet providers would you recommend?

 ### Need more info?